airacommunity/AIRA-User-Guide/N.2 Google Configuration.md

 - Click on the continue.

 ### OAuth Consent Screen
-- Fill in the required information:
+- Fill in the required information
 - App information:
   - App name: Name of the app requesting consent.
   - User support email: Contact email for users with consent inquiries.